Mount Pisgah (mountain in North Carolina)

+Some people in the area have referred to "Pisgah and the Rat" because the mountain and others nearby are said to look like a rat.
+Art by Harry Sage appears on the city seal of Asheville, North Carolina.

 Broadcasting controversy

 The prominent tower in the picture at the crest of Mount Pisgah, on what is known as Pisgah Ledge, is a 339 ft television broadcast tower owned by Chesapeake Television, Incorporated, doing business as the Sinclair Broadcast Group, licensee of WLOS TV 13.x, transmitting on VHF channel 13, from nearby Asheville, North Carolina.
 It is the highest television antenna east of the Mississippi River, at 2814 ft above the surrounding valley floor, and 6023 ft above mean sea level, according to the Federal Communications Commission.
 Co-located on the tower is WUNF-TV 33.x on UHF channel 25, WKSF FM 99.9, WXL56 on 162.400 MHz from the Greenville/Spartanburg office of the National Weather Service, and ham radio vhf (146.760 N2GE).
 From this location, the stations cover the western Carolinas media market.
 Due to the terrain shielding of the surrounding mountains, and the much lower and flatter Piedmont (and therefore much greater height above average terrain) toward the southeast, the stations actually cover much more of South Carolina than they do North Carolina.

 On May 22, 2001, the United States Forest Service decided to allow WLOS TV to build a replacement television transmission tower on top of Mount Pisgah.
 The new tower would have been a lighter-weight tower to support the station's digital TV antenna that would have replaced the heavier channel 13 analog antenna, fulfilling the government-ordered transfer to digital transmission.
 The old tower would not have supported both the heavy analog antenna, plus the added weight of a full power digital antenna.
 The Blue Ridge Parkway and several conservation organizations had opposed building a new tower on the peak located adjacent to the Parkway and repeatedly requested the Forest Service explore alternative locations.
 In 2009, the controversy was resolved, with the FCC and the U.S. Department of the Interior allowing WLOS to maintain its old tower on the summit after the analog antenna was removed, and the station to make needed adjustments to its digital antennas now mounted on the tower.